pravega/pravega/docs/pravega-concepts.md

 2. Events with different Routing Keys sent to a specific segment will always be seen in the same order even if the Reader backs up and re-reads them.

-3. If an event has been acked to it's writer or has been read by a reader it is guaranteed that it will continue to exist in the same place for all subsequent reads until it is deleted.
+3. If an event has been acked to its writer or has been read by a reader it is guaranteed that it will continue to exist in the same place for all subsequent reads until it is deleted.

 4. If there are multiple Readers reading a Stream and they all back up to any given point, they will never see any reordering with respect to that point.
 (It will never be the case that an event that they read before the chosen point now comes after or vice versa.)